-The degree programs available in Christian Education include the Master of Arts in Christian Education and the Master of Divinity with Specialization in Christian Education.
-Various concentrations may be worked out for Christian education students especially interested in pursuing work in the other graduate divisions of the seminary.
+The degree programs available in Christian Education include the Master of Arts in Christian Education and the Master of Divinity with Specializations in Christian Education, Collegiate Ministry Track, and Leadership (Concentration in Leadership and Administration).

-Master of Arts in Christian Education: Two years of residence work are required for the Master of Arts in Christian Education degree (64-65 hours).
+Master of Arts in Christian Education: Two years of residence work are required for the Master of Arts in Christian Education degree.

-Master of Divinity with Specialization in Christian Education: A student in Christian Education seeking to earn this degree must complete specialization and concentration components of 23 semester hours in the Division of Christian Education (94-95 hours).
+Master of Divinity with Specialization in Christian Education: A student in Christian Education seeking to earn this degree must complete specialization and concentration components in the Division of Christian Education.